pyca/cryptography/docs/hazmat/primitives/aead.rst

     cipher utilizing Counter with CBC-MAC (CCM) (specified in :rfc:`3610`).

     :param bytes key: A 128, 192, or 256-bit key.
 This **must** be kept secret.
+    :param int tag_length: The length of the authentication tag.
+This defaults to 16 bytes and it is **strongly** recommended that you do not make it shorter unless absolutely necessary.
+Valid tag lengths are 4, 6, 8, 12, 14, and 16.

     :raises cryptography.exceptions.UnsupportedAlgorithm: If the version of
         OpenSSL does not support AES-CCM.